rask/wppr/README.md

 a neat HTML file for your report by opening the `./target/cov/merged/index.html` file in a browser.

+To ignore regions of code from being attempted to be covered you can use the following

+    //LCOV_EXCL_START
+    ... code to exclude from coverage here ...
+    //LCOV_EXCL_END

+To mark a single line to not be considered for coverage you can use

+    let something = something(); //LCOV_EXCL_LINE

 **NOTE**: doc-tests cannot be covered with kcov at this time.
 We need to rely on the hope that doc-tests actually test the code properly.